Onset of symmetry breaking by the functional RG method: Summary

 \section{Summary}

 Any attempt to evaluate functional integrals is related to some kind of expansion.
 This strategy is seriously hampered when the integrand is a constant, the action is degenerate.
 The most natural setting of this problem, the emergence of a condensate in a vacuum with a spontaneously broken symmetry, is considered in this work.
-Our method is the numerical construction of the renormalization of the local potential of the $\phi^4$ model, the solution of the Wegner-Houghton equation without any ansatz for the potential.
+Our method is the numerical construction of the renormalization of the local potential of the $\phi^4$ model without assuming any ansatz for the potential.

-One can separate the asymptotic and non-asymptotic regimes in the UV scaling regime which are qualitatively similar in both phases.
-The symmetric phase serves not only to verify the numerical algorithm in the perturbative domain but we find fractional IR critical exponents for polynomial interaction vertices, characterizing the non-perturbative critical theory.
-The asymptotic and non-asymptotic regimes separate clearly in the IR scaling regime of the symmetry broken theory, the former being characterized by an approximate degeneracy of the action, a dynamical Maxwell-cut.
+It is found that the weakly coupled evolution of the local potential is interrupted by a sudden building up of degeneracy both of the bare and the effective action at finite scale.
+This degeneracy, a dynamical Maxwell-cut, is interpreted as a precursor of the condensate and the usual Maxwell-cut of the true vacuum.

-The asymptotic IR scaling poses a wonderful problem both on the analytical and numerical sides.
-On the analytical side it is not clear how to handle a degenerate action and if the saddle point approximation, leading to tree-level renormalization, is reliable.
-The challenge arising from the numerical treatment of an almost degenerate action is to overcome the errors arising from the limited precision of number representation in the computer.
-As a result, we had to be satisfied by a conjecture, consistent with the limited numerical data, namely that the loop-expansion based evolution equation remains consistent and some sort of Quantum Censorship is in action in the presence of strong fluctuations, in the vicinity of the critical theory.
-The fate of the evolution equation for theories deeply in the symmetry broken phase remains unclear.
+The rather abrupt appearance of the degeneracy along the renormalized trajectories poses a wonderful problem both on the analytical and numerical sides.
+On the analytical side it is not clear how to handle a degenerate action and whether the evolution equation remains integrable.
+The challenge of the numerical treatment of an almost degenerate action is to overcome the errors arising from the limited precision of number representation in the computer.
+As a result, we had to be satisfied with a conjecture only, namely that the loop contribution seemed to be inefficient to prevent the degeneracy and the evolution equations might become singular.

+We followed the evolution of the local potential ansatz.
+An obvious improvement is to consider the higher orders of the gradient expansion.
+We hope to report soon results corresponding to the solution of the evolution equation by including the wave function renormalization.